zaproxy/zap-api-nodejs/README.md

 For a full API list, see [https://github.com/zaproxy/zaproxy/wiki/ApiGen_Index](https://github.com/zaproxy/zaproxy/wiki/ApiGen_Index).

-The Node.js API methods have the same signature as the API documentation, Featuring both callback and promise based interfaces, making everyone happy.
+The Node API methods have the same signature as the API documentation, featuring both callback and promise based interfaces, making everyone happy.

-The API key is no longer explicitly required on any requests.
-Unless you have disabled the API key when running Zap, simply provide it on Node API instantiation as mentioned in the [Usage](#usage) section and it will be provided with each request.
+The API key is no longer explicitly required on any Node API method invocations.
+Unless you have disabled the API key when running ZAP, simply provide it on Node API instantiation as mentioned in the [Usage](#usage) section and it will be provided automatically with each request to the ZAP ZPI.

-**Callback mode**: If you provide a callback as the last parameter, the callback will be called with error and response arguments, with the response being the an object that corresponds to the JSON output of the API call.
+**Callback mode**: If you provide a callback as the last parameter, the callback will be called with error and response arguments, with the response being an object that corresponds to the JSON output of the API call.
 **Promise mode**: If you wish to use the modern approach, simply don't provide a callback, and a native promise will be returned for you to deal with as you wish.

 ## Getting Help

-For help using OWASP ZAP API refer to:
+For help using the OWASP ZAP API refer to:
-  * [Examples](https://github.com/zaproxy/zap-api-python/tree/master/src/examples) - collection of examples using the library;

   * [Wiki](https://github.com/zaproxy/zaproxy/wiki/ApiDetails)
   * [OWASP ZAP User Group](https://groups.google.com/group/zaproxy-users) - for asking questions;
   * IRC: irc.mozilla.org #websectools (eg [using Mibbit](http://chat.mibbit.com/?server=irc.mozilla.org%3A%2B6697&channel=%23websectools)) - chat with core ZAP developers (European office hours usually best)

-For specific help with this Node Api, contact [@binarymist](https://github.com/binarymist) (the maintainer).
+For specific help with this Node API, contact [@binarymist](https://github.com/binarymist) (the maintainer).

 ## Issues

-To report issues related to OWASP ZAP API, bugs and enhancements requests, use the [issue tracker of the main OWASP ZAP project](https://github.com/zaproxy/zaproxy/issues).
+To report issues related to the OWASP ZAP Node API, bugs and enhancements requests, use the [issue tracker of the main OWASP ZAP project](https://github.com/zaproxy/zaproxy/issues).